 Unfortunately, so far the company did not offer any “built-in” solar solution that hopefully will increase the energy autonomy.
 We can only hope that it is being seriously considered as an integrated solution!

-The spacious storage area is located under the queen-bed with the access from the inside (mirror doors) and from the outside.
+The spacious storage area is located under the queen-bed with the access from the inside (mirror doors) and from the outside (2 hatches).

-While as mentioned earlier, the camper does not the black water tank, the two remaining – 35 gallons fresh and 30 gallons grey water tanks offer good autonomy when you stay “out of civilization”…
+While as mentioned earlier, the camper does not have the black water tank, the two remaining – 27 gallons fresh and grey water tanks offer good autonomy when you stay “out of civilization”…

 The interior, despite offering all needed amenities still feels quite spacious.
 Certainly good interior layout with entrance doors located at the back of the camper as well as wide wheel spacing (no space lost to wheel wells) and very large “reaching-out” windows greatly helps to feel it roomier than it really is.